stephane-segning/joy-kunga.stream/.roo/rules/my_workflow.md

 14. When a rust is meant to be ran inside of a server,  prefer deploying it using docker and optimize the build for prod.
 15. Somtimes I use the fetch tool to fetch links.
 Sometimes I use the brave tools to browse the web to check for new data about my task before I start working on it.
 16. In rust, I always keep the version in the workspace, never in a specific project.
+17. Save all relevant informations you discovered in the memory for future use using tool.
+18. I prefer using clap when I have a polyvalent app (e.g serve, validate env, migrate,...).